-The total number and types of demands we receive continues to be fairly stable as compared to prior sixmonth periods.
-We have generally been seeing an increase in the number of warrants and a decrease in the number of general orders.
+The total number and types of demands we receive continues to be fairly stable compared to prior sixmonth periods.
+In general, we have seen an increase in the number of warrants and a decrease in the number of general orders.
 (We refer to a "general order" as any order other than a pen register, trap and trace, wiretap, or warrant.)
-That is due in part to the Supreme Court requiring law enforcement to demonstrate probable cause before obtaining location information.
-We have moved to a new system for tracking legal process, which we believe will help us to report with more accuracy and to avoid the double counting of orders that we believe occurred in prior Transparency Reports.
+This is due in part to Supreme Court rulings requiring law enforcement to demonstrate probable cause before obtaining location information.